SchiavoAnto/code-area/README.md

 The JavaScript file should contain two main things:

 1. Definition of an array of strings representing every possible language keyword;
-2. An assignment to a variable called `TOKEN_RES`, setting its value to an array of arrays, each of which contains the type of token to represent and the Regular Expression to match.
+2. An assignment to a variable called `TOKEN_RES`, setting its value to an array of arrays, each of which contains the type of token (declared in `SchiavoAnto-Code-Area-script.js`) to represent and the Regular Expression to match.

 For example, a script `language-csharp.js` could look like this: